Born with a skin disease, Annie shows courage as her life travels a difficult road.

 That night as Annie laid in her bed, she felt the cool breeze over her face.
 There was the clean crisp smell of sheets hung to dry and the sound of crickets.

 They celebrated their first Sunday together as a family with a roast and mashed potatoes.
 It was everyone's favorite meal and the finishing touch was cupcakes with angel frosting.

 They had been living there for one month and all was going well.

-It was midnight.
-Annie had a sudden sharp pain in the pit of her stomach like when her Mom had the stroke.
+Then one night, Annie had a sudden sharp pain in the pit of her stomach.
 She was terrified.
 She whispered to Susie and no sound was heard.
 Susie was sleeping.
 They had canopy beds in their room with quilts Maryann had made and many pillows.
 All was quiet so she said a prayer and finally drifted off to sleep.